RequestNetwork/auto-comments-test/README.md

 # PR Auto-Comments Integration Tests

-This repository serves as an integration testing environment for the [auto-comments](https://github.com/RequestNetwork/auto-comments) reusable GitHub Actions workflow.
+This repository is an integration testing environment for the [auto-comments](https://github.com/RequestNetwork/auto-comments) reusable GitHub Actions workflow.

 ## Purpose